 I love a good batch of Buttermilk Pancakes for its fluffy texture, but there’s something about the flavor and eggy texture of crepes that’s SO delicious.

-They can be eaten on their own, with a simple dusting of sugar and some berries, or they can be drenched in various sweet sauces, filled with Nutella, or even go completely savory, stuffed with arugula and raclette cheese.
-They’re so versatile!
+✅ Versatile – You can go sweet OR savory with these crepes.
+They’re good enough to be eaten on their own, with a simple dusting of sugar and some berries, or they can be drenched in various sweet sauces or filled with Nutella.
+My favorite savory option is stuffed with arugula and raclette cheese.
+I have more ideas below.

 - Blend together eggs, milk, flour, butter, vanilla, and sugar for 15 seconds.